qgis/QGIS-Documentation/docs/user_manual/introduction/qgis_configuration.rst

 Customization
 =============

-The :guilabel:`Customization` dialog lets you (de)activate almost every element in the QGIS user interface, and create your own custom toolbars and menus.
+The :guilabel:`Interface Customization` dialog lets you (de)activate almost every element in the QGIS user interface, and create your own custom toolbars and menus.
 This can be very useful if you want to provide your end-users with a 'light' version of QGIS, containing only the icons, menus or panels they need, or a focused workspace built around a specific set of actions.